 Sheriff Story [sic] and his six assistants started with Jeffress to the courthouse one block away.
 Arriving at the spot where Ray was killed, a mob formed around the Officers and their prisoner.
 There was a sudden surge forward and in the twinkling of an eye, according to the sheriff, the prisoner had been taken from the officers and was placed in an automobile and rushed away.
 There was not a shot fired: not even a gun drawn during the minute scuffle between the mob and officers.

 There were no arrests or prosecutions after this killing.
 And there is no memorial to John Jeffress in Alamance County.
-There was none anywhere — until this spring.
+There was none anywhere — until the spring of 2018.
 In Montgomery, Alabama, the Equal Justice Initiative opened what it called the National Memorial for Peace & Justice.

 In this unique structure, there are 800 pillars, one for each county where the founders could verify a lynching.
-Names of the know victims are engraved on the pillars.
+Names of the known victims are engraved on the pillars.

 That, of course, includes Alamance County, NC. and on the Alamance pillar, there is one name: